jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - A strategic plan should include a risk assessment
   - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan
   - **Operational Plan**: a short-term, highly detailed plan based on strategic or tactical plans
-    - Strategy, goals, missions,and objectives — support each other in a hierarchy
+    - Mission, strategy, goals, and objectives — support each other in a hierarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy
   - A security framework must closely tie to mission and objectives, enabling the business to complete its objectives and advance the mission while securing the environment based on risk tolerance